sparshgupta02/orient_roverH/README.md

 		cv.line(img, (int(p[0]), int(p[1])), (int(q[0]), int(q[1])), colour, 1, cv.LINE_AA)
 ```
 ## getOrientation
-This function gets the orientation of the object using PCA and returns the direction pointed of the eigenvector with the highest variance basically giving the direction of the length of object , it even makes a circle of radius 3 and thickness 2 around the circle with the center of object being the center of the circle
+This method gets the orientation of the object using PCA and returns the direction pointed of the eigenvector with the highest variance basically giving the direction of the length of object , it even makes a circle of radius 3 and thickness 2 around the circle with the center of object being the center of the circle

 ``` python
 def getOrientation(self, pts, img):		#to get the orientation of a contour